jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 He asks 1000 people in each community and collects the information on their income, education and the corresponding number of online dates.
 Pieter is interested in knowing how each community values the intellectual vs his humble post-doc salary.
 So even this model looks overwhemly simple, it serves its purpose.
 So the task for Pieter is to find the parameter values for W and b in this model with training data collected by him.

-This is the high level steps for Pieter to train a model.
+This is the high-level steps for Pieter to train a model.
-1. Take a first guess on W and b.
+1. Take the first guess on W and b.
 2. Use the model above to compute the number of dates for each sample in the training dataset.
 3. Compute the mean square error between the computed value and the true value in the dataset.
 4. Compute how much the error may change when we change W and b.